Kriiiiss/cse15l-lab-reports/LabReport3.md

 technical/plos/pmed.0020209.txt:            an entire institution whose mission is to approve drugs and make industry happy.”
 ```

-The command-line options -i is used to search a string in a txt file in whatever uppercase and lowercase.
+The command-line options `-i` is used to search a string in a txt file in whatever uppercase and lowercase.
 The example above shows that when we search a string "HaPPy", the output shows the uppercase and lowercase "happy" that can help us avoid case errors.

 ---
-Option 2 --- "-l"
+Option 2 --- `-l`

 ```
 % grep -l "Pair" technical/biomed/*